opentech-dev/streamwise/README.md

 ## Components:
 StreamWise offers three core components for building data processing pipelines:

+- **Process**: A Process in StreamWise represents the main data pipeline, comprising interconnected components for processing data entities.

 - **Filters**: Filters evaluate data against user-defined criteria and split it into "resolved" and "rejected" channels based on the evaluation outcome.

 - **Operations**: Operations perform custom actions on data received from filters or previous operations, enabling data transformation, logging, and more.